top of page

 A quiet opinion

-White water rafting in Iceland isn’t essential.
-You won’t “miss Iceland” if you skip it.
+River rafting in Iceland isn’t essential, you won’t “miss Iceland” if you skip it.

 But for many travelers, it becomes the day they talk about most.